Azure/iot-sdk-longhaul/docs/pairing.md

 | `requestedServicePool` | string | free-form name for the pool of service apps which are known to be valid.
 This is the the only value that a service app uses to decide if it can pair with the device app |
 | `serviceRunId` | guid | runId of the selected service app.
 Since this step is starting the pairing process, this is set to `null` because no service app has been chosen yet. |

-## Step 2: service sets desired properties to say that it's available.
+## Step 2: service sets desired properties to say that its available.

 A service app can tell the device app that it's available for pairing by setting `properties/desired/thief/pairing` values as described below.